finbourne/lusid-sdk-csharp/sdk/docs/ApplicationMetadataApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ApplicationMetadataApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ApplicationMetadataApi>();
             var filter = "filter_example";  // string? | Optional.
 Expression to filter the result set.
 For example, to filter on the Application, use \"application eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfAccessControlledResource result = apiInstance.ListAccessControlledResources(filter, opts: opts);

                 // ListAccessControlledResources: Get resources available for access control ResourceListOfAccessControlledResource result = apiInstance.ListAccessControlledResources(filter);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));